 People of Hope, Rooted in Faith (Winter 2011)

-If you would like to receive free quarterly issues of Neighbors, please e-mail email@example.com with your name and mailing address.
+If you would like to receive free quarterly issues of Neighbors, please e-mail firstname.lastname@example.org with your name and mailing address.
 If you would like to request a digital or print copy of a newsletter from before 2011, please e-mail us at email@example.com with the issue number or year of publication.

 By accepting this message, you will be leaving the website of the